-Before issuing LIST DRDA INDOUBT TRANSACTIONS, the application process must be connected to the Sync Point Manager (SPM) instance.
-Use the spm\name database manager configuration parameter as the dbalias on the CONNECT statement (see the SQL Reference for more information about using CONNECT).
+Before issuing the LIST DRDA INDOUBT TRANSACTIONS command, the application process must be connected to the DB2 Syncpoint Manager (SPM) instance.
+Use the spm_name database manager configuration parameter as the dbalias on the CONNECT statement.
+For more information about using the CONNECT statement, see the SQL Reference.